SumoLogic/sumologic-documentation/docs/quickstart/sdo-github.md

 This guide will walk you through creating a Sumo Logic account as well as getting GitHub data visualized in Sumo Logic.
 At the end, you will have:

-* A Sumo Logic trial account if you do not already have an existing account
+* A Sumo Logic trial account if you don't already have an existing account
 * GitHub dashboards and data collection configured in your Sumo Logic account
 * A GitHub webhook configured that will send data to your Sumo Logic account